y2labs-0sh/definex/README.md

-## most of the P2P logic resides in pallets/p2p
+This project is meant for our Web3 grant application.

-This pallet is meant for Web3 grant.
+## P2P module is at pallets/p2p

 In this DeFi pallet, there are 3 major roles: